Israeli Combat Engineering Corps: Founding

 The Combat Engineering Corps has a record of professional achievement and decoration.
 Its best known operation is the bridging of the Suez Canal during the Yom Kippur War.

-The corps was formed from the sabotage unit of the Palmach and the tractor operators units of the 1947–1949 Palestine war.
+The corps was formed from the sabotage unit of the Palmach and the tractor operators units of the 1948 Palestine war.
 In its early years, the Combat Engineering Corps drew its soldiers mainly from Jews who had served in the United Kingdom's Royal Engineers.

 ICEC chief engineer, Brigadier General David Leskov (not to be confused with Chief Engineering Officer קצין הנדסה ראשי, the commander of the ICEC), developed many combat engineering systems for the Israel Defense Forces, and won three Israel Security Prizes.
 He served in the IDF until his death at the age of 86, thus being the oldest soldier in the world.

 In Israel's wars

-In the 1947–1949 Palestine war, the Combat Engineering Corps blasted bridges over the Jordan River and the streams of the southern Coastal plain in order to stop the advance of the Arab armored forces into the Israeli civilian rear.
+In the 1948 Palestine war, the Combat Engineering Corps blasted bridges over the Jordan River and the streams of the southern Coastal plain in order to stop the advance of the Arab armored forces into the Israeli rear.
 The Combat Engineering Corps also helped in breaching the "Burma Road" into besieged Jerusalem.

-In the 1956 Sinai war, the Combat Engineering Corps destroyed Egyptian military infrastructure in the Sinai Peninsula and was awarded with a battalion recommendation of honor.
+In the Suez Crisis, the Combat Engineering Corps destroyed Egyptian military infrastructure in the Sinai Peninsula and was awarded with a battalion recommendation of honor.

 In the 1967 Six-Day War the Combat Engineering Corps stormed Jordanian fortifications along the walls of the Old City of Jerusalem.
 After Israel annexed the Old City, the Combat Engineering Corps removed landmines planted in the city by the Jordanians.
 This was the first war in which Caterpillar D9 bulldozers were employed by the corps.

-After the war, the Combat Engineering Corps helped to build a fortification line of defense along the Suez Canal and were awarded the Israel Security Prize in 1969.
-The Israeli Engineering Corps were the first corps to win the award.
+After the war, the Combat Engineering Corps helped to build a fortification line of defense along the Suez Canal.

 In the 1973 Yom Kippur War the combat engineering battalions attached to Ariel Sharon's armored division bridged the Suez Canal during "Operation Knights of Heart", while carrying tanks and paratroopers across the canal with Gillois amphibious tank-carriers.
 This effort enabled Sharon and Avraham "Bren" Adan's armored divisions to cross the canal and surround the 3rd Egyptian Army, forcing it to surrender.
 The bridging of the canal is regarded by many as the turning point of the war on the southern front.
 On the northern front, a Combat Engineering Corps Caterpillar D9 bulldozer was the first ever motorized vehicle to reach the summit of the Hermon.

 In Operation Peace for Galilee the Combat Engineering Corps worked intensively to open routes for Israeli forces.
 Their duties also included the disarming landmines and Improvised explosive devices as well as building fortifications and outposts.

 In the 1991 Gulf War, the NBC purifiers of the Combat Engineering Corps were on a "code red" alert for disarming Iraqi Scud missiles, armed with non-conventional warheads.